near/docs/docs/develop/contracts/rust/near-sdk-rs.md

        data: HashMap<u64, u64>
    }
    ```

+   The crate is mandatory even if your contract does not use the storage.
+Just declare an empty crate.

 3. Define methods that NEAR will expose as smart contract methods:
     * You are free to define any methods for the struct but only public methods will be exposed as smart contract methods;